rahat-23/OldPhonePadApp/README.md

    Install .NET SDK 8.0.0:

 2. Download and install the .NET SDK 8.0.0 from the official .NET download page.
-3. Build and run the application:dotnet run
+3. Build and run the application (use command): dotnet run

 Usage